 The gloves come in small/medium/large/extra-large sizes that should fit most adults.
 Some users do recommend sizing up as they are a little bit short and snug.

 They are available in black, blue, and grey.
-One of the lowest-cost gloves available and good for daily use.
+One of the lowest-cost gloves available and is good for daily use.

-- Zipper for secure fit
+- Zipper for a secure fit

 - Touchscreen pads on thumb and index finger